CHLORO

 Takeaways

-Effective lifestyle mixed reality apps should go beyond immersion and leverage features unique to the platform to solve real-world problems.
+Effective lifestyle mixed reality apps should go beyond immersion and leverage features unique to the device to solve real-world problems.
 In this example, the Quest 3’s ability to measure room dimensions and window sizes enables precise calculations of lighting conditions, which can be visualized to help houseplant enthusiasts make quick informed decisions about plant placement.

 2. Optimizing Presentation for Feedback and Engagement